Factorial Schur functions and the Yang-Baxter equation

 Let us show that if the pattern occurs with nonzero Boltzmann weight, then every row of the pattern (except the top row) is obtained from the row above it by discarding one element.
 Let $\mu$ and $\nu$ be two partitions that occur as consecutive rows in this Gelfand-Tsetlin pattern:

-where $\mu_k$ are the column numbers of the vertices $(i, \mu_k)$ that have a $-$ sign on the edge above the vertex, and $\nu_k$ are the column numbers of the vertices $(i, \nu_k)$ that have a $-$ sign on the edge below it.
+where $\mu_k$ are the column numbers of the vertices $(i, \mu_k)$ that have a $-$ spin on the edge above the vertex, and $\nu_k$ are the column numbers of the vertices $(i, \nu_k)$ that have a $-$ spin on the edge below it.
 Because $t = - 1$, the pattern

 does not occur, or else the Boltzmann weight is zero, and the term may be discarded.
-Therefore every $-$ sign below the vertex in the $i$-th row must be matched with a $-$ above the vertex.
+Therefore every $-$ spin below the vertex in the $i$-th row must be matched with a $-$ above the vertex.
 It follows that every $\nu_i$ equals either $\mu_i$ or $\mu_{i + 1}$.
 Thus the partition $\nu$ is obtained from $\mu$ by discarding one element.

 Let $\mu_k$ be the element of $\mu$ that is not in $\nu$.
-It is easy to see that in the horizontal edges in the $i$-th row, we have a $-$ sign to the right of the $\mu_k$-th column and $+$ to the left.
+It is easy to see that in the horizontal edges in the $i$-th row, we have a $-$ spin to the right of the $\mu_k$-th column and $+$ to the left.
 Since $t = - 1$, the Boltzmann weights of the two patterns:

 both have the same Boltzmann weight $z_i + \alpha_{j}$.
 We have one such contribution from every column to the right of $\mu_k$ and these contribute

 For each column $j = \mu_l$ with $l < k$ we have a pattern